In 1964, Winston Moseley murdered Kitty Genovese.

 Kitty Genovese and The New York Times

-In 2016, the year when the man convicted of Kitty Genovese’s murder, Winston Moseley, died in prison, The New York Times appended an editor’s note to the online archive of the original article.
+In 2016, when the man convicted of Kitty Genovese’s murder, Winston Moseley, died in prison, The New York Times appended an editor’s note to the online archive of the original article.
 It reads:

 “Later reporting by The Times and others has called into question significant elements of this account.
 Subsequent Times coverage includes a review of the case on the 40th anniversary; the obituary of the killer; an essay and video on the case; and a Times Insider account.”